seshajay/perf_tool/README.md

 There is a simple traffic shaper that can be used to set rate limits on every network connection created using perf_tool.
 This can be used to introduce controlled background traffic while testing the performance of any application.
+Typically network emulators allow introducing controlled background traffic.
+But the background traffic introduced will be UDP traffic which is not self- adjusting. perf_tool allows us to introduce shaped self-adjusting TCP flows that better replicate the real networks and can come in handy especially for network protocol testing.
+These background flows can be short-lived or long-lived and can run different TCP congestion control algorithms.

 There are some sample apps in the 'test' folder. test/testclient.cc instantiates app::ClientApp and can be used to send traffic to the remote end using multiple connections. test/testserver.cc instantiates app::ServerApp which creates an instance of app::TrafficServer for every incoming connection, to process incoming data in its own thread.
-This apps currently compile on linux - ubuntu.
+This apps currently compile on linux (ubuntu) and OSX.

 To compile: